mui/material-ui/docs/src/pages/customization/palette/palette.md

 ### Providing the colors directly

-If you wish to provide more customized colors, you can either create your own palette color, or directly supply colors to some or all of the color's keys:
+If you wish to provide more customized colors, you can either create your own palette color, or directly supply colors to some or all of the `theme.palette`'s keys:

 ```js
 import { createMuiTheme } from '@material-ui/core/styles';